rust-lang/rust/doc/rust.md

 ### Unary operator expressions

-Rust defines five unary operators.
+Rust defines six symbolic unary operators, in addition to the unary [copy](#unary-copy-expressions) and [move](#unary-move-expressions) operators.
 They are all written as prefix operators, before the expression they apply to.

 `-`
   : Negation.
 May only be applied to numeric types.